-I am currently a Research Fellow at the Frankel Institute for Judaic Studies at the University of Michigan.
+I am assistant professor of Religion at Augsburg University.
 I am broadly trained in Biblical Studies and the afterlives of the Bible, with a focus on Second Temple (including New Testament/Early Christianity) and early Rabbinic periods.
 My work emphasizes the vast diversity of Judaism in the ancient world, including ancient constructions of gender.

 Current & Recent Projects:

-In December 2021, the textbook Jewish and Christian Women in the Ancient Mediterranean World (Routledge, 2021) will be released.
-This collaboration, with Dr Meredith Warren [Sheffield] and Dr Sara Parks [Dublin], examines ancient Jewish, Christian, Greek, and Roman religious communities and practices.
+Most recently, the textbook Jewish and Christian Women in the Ancient Mediterranean World (Routledge, 2022) was released.
+This collaboration, with Dr Meredith Warren [Sheffield] and Dr Sara Parks [St. Xavier Francis], examines ancient Jewish, Christian, Greek, and Roman religious communities and practices.
 This textbook teaches students how to 1) uncover the voices of women in antiquity, 2) reconstruct “real” women based on materials predominantly written by and for men, and 3) examine portrayals of women as well as gendered expectations.
 To do this, we utilize a variety of interpretive methods (e.g. feminist, queer, post-colonial) while also challenging the scholarly compartmentalization of ancient Mediterranean religions and cultures.

 I research and teach on gender theory and women and gender studies.
 My recently published co-edited book, Gender & Second-Temple Judaism, (Lexington/Fortress 2020) brings together upcoming and established scholars in gender and Second Temple Judaism.
-Following up this collection will be a volume with Kathy Ehrensperger on Constructions of Gender in Late Antiquity (expected fall 2022).
+Following up this collection will be a volume with Drs Kathy Ehrensperger and Juni Hoppe on Constructions of Gender in Late Antiquity (expected fall 2023).

 In addition, I work with the afterlives of biblical and apocryphal narratives.
 For example, see my recent article on Mono- and Polytheistic tensions in Battlestar Galactica and ancient Jewish biblical interpretation (JIBS 2021).
 I am especially interested in the (re)use of end time narratives in contemporary popular culture.